thomasgolian/network-engineering-labs/redundant-campus-core-hsrp-etherchannel/README.md

 ## Verifying end-to-end network connectivity through layer 2 to the core, and out layer 3 to the ISP:

-*Ran into unexpected ping connectivity issues.
-Troubleshooting will commence!*
+- An unexpected ping connectivity issue was encountered during the lab.
+Although R1 is not the primary focus, maintaining end-to-end connectivity is essential to validate the network design.

-This is what labbing is about.
-I made a mistake on R1.
-Though R1 is not the focus of the lab, we still want to ensure connectivity so the network design is valid and find the fix!
-In the design I made mistake that is related to the often termed "Asymmetric routing with HSRP."
-This is a little off-track from objectives but we push on to solve the problem anyway because we must. :)
+- The issue was traced to a configuration mistake on R1, resulting in asymmetric routing related to HSRP.
+While slightly outside the lab’s main objectives, resolving it was necessary to ensure proper network behavior.

 <br>